larisanti/gdp-data/README.md

 ## Project Overview

-This project presents an analysis of U.S. Gross Domestic Product (GDP) data from 1987 to 1997 using Microsoft Excel.
-The primary objective is to examine how various sectors, including the computer industry, contributed to GDP during this decade.
-By utilizing tools such as sorting, filtering, and pivot tables, this analysis highlights trends and provides insights into the economic influence of the computer industry during this period.
+This project analyzes U.S. GDP data from 1987 to 1997 using Microsoft Excel.
+The goal is to examine how different sectors, including the computer industry, contributed to GDP during this decade.
+By using tools like sorting, filtering, and pivot tables, the analysis uncovers trends and provides insights into the economic impact of the computer industry.

 ## Project Steps